Admitted Student Frequently Asked Questions

 Orientation is an essential part of your successful transition to medical school and your first official course; thus, attendance is mandatory.

-- What happens if I must miss a part of orientation?
-Are excused absences permitted?
+- Are excused absences permitted?

 that will prevent you from attending any portion of Orientation, please review the Medical Student Handbook Policy 510.10 - Attendance: Foundations Level for information